16 Email Header Design Best Practices

 Note: we want to remind you that Stripo allows adding custom fonts and applying them to menus and all other copy in email templates.

-- click the “Adaptive Structure” button — make your menu display correctly on mobile devices, too;
+- toggle the “Responsive structure” button — make your menu display correctly on mobile devices, too;

 - set paddings.
 You may need to do this to align all containers.
 Click the “more” button;